 I finally overcome those initial obstacles during late 2008 and early 2009, which lead to the successful development of the first and rather unsophisticated prototype.
-Even in those early stages of development the results were very promising and they could be be reliably reproduced and verified by laboratory tests done by any medical biochemistry laboratory.
-With additional funding provided at that stage of development, the device evolved into two more advanced generations based on the data gathered during testing in the small clinic in Netherlands.
+Even in those early stages of development, the results were, and they could be reliably reproduced and verified by laboratory tests done by any medical biochemistry laboratory.
+With additional funding provided at that stage of development, the device evolved into two more advanced generations based on the data gathered during testing in the small clinic in the Netherlands.

-Aside for apparent applications as supplemental therapy in case of various neoplastic and autoimmune diseases, one of the more interesting fields of use are anti-ageing treatments and reduction of cellular damage caused by exposure to ionising radiations.
-Obvious sources of such ionising radiations are various X-ray, CT and PET scans which directly cause production of excessive levels of free-radicals in the organism.
+Aside from the obvious applications as a supplemental therapy in case of various neoplastic and autoimmune diseases, one of the more exciting fields of use is in anti-ageing treatments and reduction of cellular damage caused by exposure to ionising radiations.
+Distinct sources of such ionising radiations are various X-ray, CT and PET scans which directly cause the production of excessive levels of free radicals in the organism.

-Radioactive “hot particles” released by nuclear accidents are increasingly being absorbed by human and animal population.
-Each of those embedded radioactive “hot” particles invariably cause continuous increased production of free radicals, which often leads to the development of various degenerative and neoplastic diseases (for example thyroid cancer), so perhaps even more interesting application of this technology is for the purposes of reducing detrimental long-term effects of accumulated radioactive “hot” particles in the organism.
+The human and animal population increasingly absorbs radioactive “hot particles” released by nuclear accidents.
+Each of those embedded radioactive “hot” particles invariably causes continuously increased production of free radicals, which often leads to the development of various degenerative and neoplastic diseases (for example thyroid cancer).
+Perhaps even more interesting application of this technology is to reduce detrimental long-term effects of accumulated radioactive “hot” particles in the organism.

-Currently, I am working on entirely new technologies based on the knowledge and experience I gained on my work and experiments with previously described devices.
-Additionally, I had a recent opportunity to design, produce and perform experiments with historical replicas of Multiple-Wave Oscillator (MWO) and Rife “Beam Ray” plasma antenna radiator devices.
+Currently, I am working on entirely new technologies based on the knowledge and experience gained on my work and experiments with previously described devices.
+Additionally, I have had an opportunity to design, produce and perform experiments with historical replicas of Lakhovsky Multiple Wave Oscillator and Rife “Beam Ray” plasma antenna radiator devices.